-Since 2012 David has been a Director of Te Poho o Tamatea Ltd, a holdings company of Te Hapū o Ngāti Wheke (Rūnanga) and was a Trustee of Rāpaki Marae from 2013 - 2016.
-David is the Treasurer at Te Hapū o Ngāti Wheke.
+Since 2012 David has been a Director of Te Poho o Tamatea Ltd, a holdings company of Te Hapū o Ngāti Wheke (Rūnanga) and is a former Trustee and Treasurer of Rāpaki Marae.
 In February 2020, David was appointed to the Mercer Advisory Committee.
+David is a member of the Leadership Group at Toitū Tahua: Centre for Sustainable Finance.